Conic-line arrangements in the complex projective plane: Log-Chern slopes of open surfaces associated with conic-line arrangements

 and it provides an explicit description of the fundamental group of $Y$. \end{example} \paragraph*{Acknowledgement.} We would like to warmly thank Xavier Roulleau for useful comments, especially for suggesting to use Namba covers, and to Giancarlo Urz\'ua for useful discussions around the Chilean arrangement of conics.
 We would like to thank Jose Ignacio Cogolludo and Anatoly Libgober for interesting remarks about the content of our paper and for pointing out \cite{Valles}.
-The first author was partially supported by National Science Center (Poland) Sonata Grant \textbf{Nr 2018/31/D/ST1/00177}, and the second author was partially supported by National Science Centre (Poland) Harmonia Grant \textbf{Nr 2018/30/M/ST1/00148}.
+Finally, we want to thank anonymous referees for their critical comments that allowed us to improve the present paper.
+The first author was partially supported by National Science Center (Poland) Sonata Grant \textbf{Nr 2018/31/D/ST1/00177}, and the second author was partially supported by National Science Centre (Poland) Harmonia Grant \textbf{Nr 2018/30/M/ST1/00148}. \paragraph*{Data availability.} Not applicable as the results presented in this manuscript rely on no external sources of data or code.

 Piotr Pokora,\\ Department of Mathematics, Pedagogical University of Cracow, Podchor\c a\.zych 2, PL-30-084 Krak\'ow, Poland.

 \nopagebreak